ArcanaFramework/arcana/docs/source/processing.rst

 "salience" of columns and parameters (see :ref:`column_param_specs`).
 The menu can then be filtered to show only the more salient columns (the default is to only show "supplementary" and above).
-Parameters can similarly be filtered by their salience (see :class:`.ParamSalience`), by default only showing parameters "check" and above.
+Parameters can similarly be filtered by their salience (see :class:`.ParameterSalience`), by default only showing parameters "check" and above.
 For example, the following menu call will show all columns and parameters with salience >= 'qa' and 'recommended', respectively.

 .. code-block:: console